-As my kids get older, I get more and more questions about kids and chores…
+As our children get older, I continue to receive more and more questions about chores…

 - Do we use chore charts?

 - Do we give allowances?

 - Do we have certain days for family cleaning?

 - Do we have punishments for not doing chores or rewards for accomplishing them?

 I’ll be honest, for someone who really likes a clean house, I have a fairly relaxed approach to chores. 😊